apify/apify-docs/docs/monitoring.md

 ![Customize notifications]({{@asset monitoring/images/customize-notifications.png}})

-If you use [Slack](https://slack.com/), we suggest you using Slack notifications instead of email.
+If you use [Slack](https://slack.com/), we suggest using Slack notifications instead of email.
+More details and setup instructions [here](https://apify.com/apify/monitoring#notifications).

 ### [](#example-of-a-failed-run) Example of a failed run